zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 [Msdiv 56] (#msdiv56) {#msdiv56 .ref .msdiv}

 [APZ 56.3] (#apz56 .3) {#apz56 .3.ref .apz} "HERE HERE THIS AREE
-Know” is the reputation of pre-eminence and recent Buddha, Dhamma, Himu Gikshawa and those of Sivuruhlahu, Scandy and this resource Determine and determine the adversity.
+Know" is the reputation of pre-eminence and recent Buddha, Dhamma, Himu Gikshawa and those of Sivuruhlahu, Scandy and this resource Determine and determine the adversity.
 What is Muni tells the consciousness.
 To feel any signal (here (2-4) 12 (ii) to 14